ximeguerron/Modelo_Pronostico_CS/experiment/readme.txt

-Instrucciones para la ejecución del cuaderno
+Instructions for notebook execution

-Abre el archivo .ipynb en Google Colab o utilizando Anaconda/Jupiter Lab.
+Open the .ipynb file on Google Colab or using Anaconda/ Jupiter Lab

-Crea directorios en Google Drive para generar los gráficos y el archivo de resultados.
+Create directories on Google Drive to generate the graphs and file of results
 \ESTUDIO_TIME_SERIES

-Directorios internos
+Inner directories
 .\Arima
 .\AutoArima
 .\BiGru